pf999/alien-message/README.md

-Do you want to create your own Binary Message to Send to Aliens in Space.
+Do you want to create your own Binary Message to Send to Aliens in Space?

 This graphic  editor will let you visually create a  binary message (010111) In the same format at the original  Arecibo Message sent from the Arecibo Observatory in 1974.